KaiPonel/UMDRacingSIM/README.md

 The difference is that using the unpackaged version you can make major changes to the carla simulation using the forked UnrealEngine editor, which is not available in the packaged version.
 This allows you to modify/add maps or vehicles.
 Some of these features are planned to be supported in the packaged version, but are not as of CARLA Version 0.9.13. <br/>
 In this framework **only the unpackaged version of Carla is used**, which allows major changes to maps and the used vehicles as explained above.

+## Running Carla & Container enviorment
+Using the unpackaged version of the CARLA simulator a lot more computing ressources are necessary, compared to the packaged version.
+To build and run Carla you should fulfill the following requirements for a good user experience:
+- **Ubuntu 18.04 or newer** <br/>
+- **130gb disk space (200gb+ for building the simulation)**<br/>
+- **Minimum of 6-8gb GPU Vram** - Using the following cards (or better) are suitable 1080Ti, 2070+, 3060+, 40XX <br/>
+- **(Recommended) High amount of CPU Cores** - Especially when building the project for the first time, however also in some production workflows a high amount of CPU cores is beneficial to speed up loading times. <br/>

+Due to these hardware requirements we decided to bundle the simulation in an [Apptainer](https://apptainer.org/) Container which can be run on the Computing Cluster of the OVGU and accessed from outside via a VNC Connection